-Zoonoses (Infections acquired from animals)
+Zoonoses (infections acquired from animals)

 Infections acquired from animals are called Zoonoses.
 These infections normally occur in vertebrate animals (animal with a spinal cord) and can be passed on to humans who come in contact with the animal.
 This may happen directly through work (eg farmers) or leisure activities such as keeping pets or indirectly through contact with food and water.